WatheqPlatform/2023-GP1-1/README.md

 # Watheq

-Watheq is a cross platform that aims to revolutionize the world of employment, connecting job seekers with job providers through innovative features and artificial intelligence-driven solutions.
+Watheq is a platform that aims to revolutionize the world of employment, connecting job seekers with job providers through innovative features and artificial intelligence-driven solutions.
 Our goal is to make it easier for individuals to find suitable job opportunities and for companies to find qualified candidates.

 ## Technology